uncenter/uncenter.dev/src/posts/the-great-eleventy-reset.md

 tags: ['11ty']
 title: Starting from scratch with Eleventy
 date: 2023-02-21
-description: "A new structure, new icons, and new styling."
+description: A new structure, new icons, and new styling.
 archived: true
 # cspell:ignore Barabara Devries
 ---